School ETHOS regarding Children with Special Educational Needs and Disabilities (SEND)

 • Advise, support and train teachers and support staff.

-• Check on the progress and well-being of children with SEN.
+• Check on the progress and well-being of children with SEND.

-• Work with other professionals such as The WLP SENCO Consultant, Educational Psychologists, Speech and Language Therapists and behaviour specialists to plan, support and monitor progress for children with SEN.
+• Work with other professionals such as The WLP SENDCO Consultant, Educational Psychologists, Speech and Language Therapists and behaviour specialists to plan, support and monitor progress for children with SEND.

 • Ensure that access arrangements are followed for KS2 SATS.

-• Follow the Special Educational Needs Code of Practice.
+• Follow the Special Educational Needs Code of Practice 2014.

 The following services may also be able to help you: